 At the Detroit Zoo

-The lappet-faced vultures can be found in the vulture habitat next to the camels from April through September.
+The lappet-faced vultures can be found in the African Watering Hole from April through September.

 The lappet-faced vulture is a large bird with a heavy bald head and massive brown bill.
 It has mainly dark feathers and is easily identified by its bare pink head and large, fleshy lappets (folds of skin) on the sides of its neck.
 It has white feathers on its legs.